0c34/govwa/README.md

 #### GoVWA
 ---
-GoVWA (Go Vulnerable Web Application) is a golang web application which contain several web application vulnerability based on OWASP top 10.
+GoVWA (Go Vulnerable Web Application) is a golang web application which contain vulnerability based on OWASP top 10.
 This application simulate how vulnerability occure and help developer or security engineer to learn security on golang application.
 #### WARNING!
 ---
-Since GoVWA is a web application that contains a vulnerability, **never upload govwa to web hosting that can be accessed publicly, because it can cause your server to get hacked**.
-As a suggestion to use GoVWA locally.
+GoVWA is a vulnerable web application, **run the application on your local or testing environtment**

 #### How To Install GoVWA
 ---